 Botanical Name: Curcuma longa

-Origin: Sri Lanka or Nicaragua or India
+Country of Origin: Sri Lanka, Nicaragua, or India

-Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
+Disclaimer: This information is for educational purposes only and has not been evaluated by the CFIA or FDA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.